-The Nürburgring is a unique destination for an excursion for motor sport fans and families.
-All round the two race tracks a large leisure centre has been built with a hotel, holiday village, shopping centre, roller coaster and eating/drinking area.
-The race track that was built in 1927 is located in the district of Ahrweiler in Rhineland-Palatinate and was expanded in 1984 with a modern grand-prix track.
-You can even drive the North Loop in your own car or on a motorbike.
-On certain dates the track is open for tourists and invites fans, who have always wanted to feel like Vettel & Co, for an unforgettable experience on the track.
+The Nürburgring is a unique destination for motor sports fans and families.
+A large leisure center with hotel, vacation village, shopping center, roller coaster and pub district has been built around the two race tracks in recent years.
+The race track, built in 1927, is located in the district of Ahrweiler in Rhineland-Palatinate and was extended in 1984 by a modern Grand Prix track.
+You can even explore the Nordschleife with your own car or motorcycle.
+On fixed dates, the track is open for tourist drives and invites fans who have always wanted to feel like Vettel & Co themselves to an unforgettable experience on the race track.

 Koblenz and Ehrenbreitstein Fortress